 In response to the manufacturer’s challenge that the homeowner failed to identify a specific defect in the space heater that caused the fire, the homeowner argued that he had provided sufficient circumstantial evidence that the fire originated with the space heater and that, under the consumer expectation standard, he was required to prove only that the space heater did not perform in the way an ordinary consumer would expect when used as intended.
 Because the heater was purchased prior to the date Ohio’s removal of the consumer expectation standard took effect, the homeowner was required to prove that the foreseeable risks associated with the design exceeded the benefits associated with the design and that a practical and technically feasible alternative design existed that would have prevented the harm.
 The homeowner failed to address the benefits and risks of the space heater’s design and failed to present any evidence of an alternative design.
 Therefore, the manufacturer was entitled to summary judgment on the design defect claim.

 However, the existence of a manufacturing defect could be established through circumstantial evidence, the court noted.
 In this case, the firefighters thought the fire started in the basement bedroom at or about where the space heater was located.
 The company that conducted the initial investigation eliminated all other possible causes for the fire, including intentional causes and carelessness, and concluded that the most likely cause was a failure or malfunction of the heater.
 The homeowner’s expert eliminated misuse or abuse of the heater as a possible cause.
 As a result, there was an issue of fact as to whether the space heater was defective and whether that defect caused the fire.
 Thus, the manufacturer’s motion for summary judgment on this issue was denied.
-To learn about our litigation tactics pertaining to this matter, contact an attorney with our property subrogation practice.
+Contact one of our subrogation attorneys to learn more about our experience in product liability matters.